Skip to content

 Pylontech

-We've been selling Pylontech's US3000C and US5000(C) 48V rack-mount LiFePO4 batteries for the past three years, primarily for residential use, and have had zero warranty issues on over 800 batteries sold.
-Many of these batteries have been installed in less-than-ideal temperature and humidity scenarios, such as crawl spaces and seasonal cabins in locations that experience extreme changes in temperature.
+We've been selling Pylontech US5000 and US3000C 48V rack-mount LiFePO4 batteries for the past five years, primarily for residential use, and have had 4 warranty issues on over 1,000 batteries sold - 2 of which we could not easily resolve with a BMS replacement.
+These batteries have proven resilient even when installed in less-than-ideal temperature and humidity scenarios—think crawl spaces and seasonal cabins subject to extreme temperature fluctuations.

 Related Reading >>> Victron & Pylontech: a Robust Inverter-Battery Combination for Off-grid Energy Systems